yodobrin/mlops-v2/README.md

 You could create either a docker based environment or a conda based environment.

-Lets register an enviorment, run it from the main folder (docker)
+Lets register an environment, run it from the main folder (docker)

 ```azurecli
 az ml environment create --file mlops/azureml/train/train-env.yml